emberjs/rfcs/text/0000-contextual-helpers.md

 #### Wrap in parameters to force imediate execution

-This leaves ember with only on `helper` helper that by default is a closure creator but when wrapped in an extra pair or parens behavies like `invoke-helper` did on the previous section.
+This leaves ember with only on `helper` helper that by default is a closure creator but when wrapped in an extra pair or parens behaves like `invoke-helper` did on the previous section.

 Examples: